 I love a good walk.
 And I make it a priority to take a walk every day, kids or no kids (actually, it’s always with kids- where else would they be?).
 I enjoy the fresh air, getting out of the house, stretching and moving my body.

 The kids enjoy getting outside too.
 But if my goal is actual exercise, I can’t take one of the dawdly, picking up rocks, smelling flowers, and scuffing shoes in the dirt walks that my kids prefer.
 So, for at least one walk per day, my kids go in the double stroller.
-Even my four year old who is getting a little too big for it.
+Even my five year old who is getting a little too big for it.

 I want an aerobic walk.
 And with the kids along, the stroller is the only way I get one.
 If your kids are too old for a stroller, consider a wagon or putting them on bikes or roller skates.
 Or for school age kids, a bribe to motivate them to walk at a decent pace.
 Whatever it takes so you can move at a pace that feels like exercise.